yulangz/rocketmq/RIP-55-Support-remoting-protocol-in-rocketmq-proxy-module.md

 # Non-Goals

 - Do not support admin interface.
 The methods related to the admin interface are considered internal operations and should follow the way of connecting to namesrv.
-- Do not support request-reply cause it's not widely used and hasn't reached maturity.
+- Do not support request-reply for now.

 # Changes